changchuming/changchuming.github.io/_posts/2016-5-7-A-Revelation-of-Sorts.md

 In certain European countries, there seem to be a distinct sense of – to borrow the words of a famous philosopher – “Otherness”.
 Sub-communities exist almost disconnected from the mainstream.
 These are usually Eastern Europeans (less so because of similarities in culture), Middle Eastern people, or Africans.
 Whenever someone points out a problem with this, the standard response from politicians and media alike comes in the form of a lot of hand-waving and a few lines on diversity and acceptance.
 I don’t think that there is any easy way to tackle the issue, but perhaps the government needs to make the tough and unpopular decision of turning people away until they can figure out how to deal with them.
 Integration must be done in small steps, and that is on condition that you don’t let sub-communities form.
 Honestly, I worry a little for the Swedes, since they have taken in a large number of migrants recently and I can already sense slight problems festering within their otherwise admirable society.

 I could say that I am a little relieved and a little proud that our government is able to coerce such a diverse group of people to behave.
 The Economist may call us out for being undemocratic and authoritarian, but I’m content as long as we can avoid the racial riots of the past.
 In actuality, “coerce” may be too strong a word, and “persuade” is a little more accurate.
-Bottom line is, when the line is drawn in the sand you cannot bend to the whims of any group of people, be they part of the majority or minority.
+Bottom line is, when the line is drawn in the sand - or snow, you cannot bend to the whims of any group of people, be they part of the majority or minority.

 ![Lapland]({{ site.BASE_PATH }}/assets/images/IMG_20160310_090811.jpg)
 **Swedish laplands.
 It's too white... _Racists_!**